 A powerful career woman in Manhattan.
 The love of her life.
 A wedding date.
 What could go wrong?
 As it turns out, a lot of things.

 According to Marisa, she was living her dream life.
 Then, she found a lump in her breast.
 It turned out to be cancerous.
-This irreverent graphic novel told as a memoir, relates the story of her battle with breast cancer and ultimate triumph.
+Cancer Vixen is an irreverent graphic novel told as a memoir.
+It relates the story of her battle with breast cancer and her ultimate triumph.

 10. Cancer Made Me a Shallower Person by Miriam Engelberg